 Self-service photocopiers are available in the Photocopier Room on the first floor of the Library.
 The cost per copy is 10 cents.
-A dollar bill changer is located in the Photocopier Room.

-Copy cards may also be used for photocopies and may be purchased at the Library Circulation Desk with a check, interdepartmental transfer, or cash in the correct amount.
+Copy cards may also be used for photocopies and may be purchased at the Library Circulation Desk.
 The minimum price for a copy card is \$1.00 purchased at the Circulation Desk or \$5.00 from the vending machine located in the copy room.
 Each card may be revalued in any amount through the Circulation Desk.

 A copy card is required for printing.
 Printing is 10 cents per page.
-Color printing is available at an additional charge.
+Color printing is available at \$.30 cents per page.